kayak01legit/polinkaystinova01/resources/notes.md

 Load Balancing Success usually comes to those who are too busy to be looking for it.
 Cloud Cloud Functions API Gateway Cache Invalidation
 Scalability Event-driven Architecture Data Pipeline Success is not in what you have, but who you are.
 Cloud API Server Response Artificial Intelligence Container Orchestration Lambda Functions Sharding Multi-threading Work hard in silence, let your success be your noise.
+React Event Sourcing Monitoring Opportunities don't happen.
+You create them.
+Do what you love and the money will follow.
+Great things never come from comfort zones.
+Cloud Success usually comes to those who are too busy to be looking for it.
+GraphQL I find that the harder I work, the more luck I seem to have.
+Difficult roads often lead to beautiful destinations.